Current address Permanent address

 Selected Professional Activities

-Peer Reviewer: Peer reviewer for seven journals and anthologies in Arabic, French, Comparative and World Literatures
+- Peer Reviewer: Peer reviewer for numerous journals and anthologies in Arabic, French, Comparative and World Literature

-Executive Committee of the Division on Arabic Literature and Culture, Modern Language Association: Member, 2009-10; Secretary 2011; Chair, 2012
+- Executive Committee of the Division on Arabic Literature and Culture, Modern Language Association: 2009-13

-- As Director of WL, co-sponsored with Vancouver International Writers Festival campus visits by the writers Denise Chong and Kamila Shamsie, Fall 2010
+- As Director of WL, co-sponsored with Vancouver International Writers Festival campus visits by the writers: Denise Chong and Kamila Shamsie, Fall 2010; Christophe Claro, Fall 2011; Nuruddin Farah, Fall 2012; Earl Lovelace Fall 2013

 - Drafted the World Literature “South Asia Initiative,” Fall 2010, a blueprint for the founding of an endowed chair in South Asian Literary Studies at SFU – Surrey